olinjs/olinjs/lessons/09-clientside-frameworks/README.md

 ##Introduction
 So far we have seen how to organize an increasingly complex system of components on our node server.
-We will now take a side step to discuss another organizational system in which instead of having lot of structure on the **server**, we have that structure on the **client**.
+We will now take a side step to discuss another organizational system in which instead of having lot of structure on the **server**, we have that structure on the **client**, providing a structure (a "framework") for organizing and manipulating the user interface.

 ##Current Idea
 In our traditional system, with most clicks you make a call to your server for an html page.